Back to normal

 To say the accommodation was disappointing would be something of an understatement; supposedly for 4 people, it was ridiculously small and had no cot or any means of making up Elliott’s bottles.
 The bathroom was about the same size as the one in our campervan and the fridge minute.

 Gemma is very like my mother – pretty scary when upset, and as she headed to the reception, Chris remarked to me that he wouldn’t like to be on the receiving end of the tongue lashing she was about to deliver.
 Sure enough, when she got back, it was with the promise of an upgrade; they’d be moved to a chalet for 6, with aircon, but it was only available till Friday morning.
-They’d come to mine for the last couple of days.
+They’d come to mine for the last couple of days; I was delighted.

 Intended for suitcases, the trolley proved great fun for Arthur and Emily.